-Support to applicants with disabilities: The Royal Society welcomes applications from disabled scientists and provides support and adjustments to ensure that they can participate fully in the selection process.
-If you require support or an adjustment when accessing the application form, attending interviews if applicable, or for any other part of the application process, please contact the Grants team on faraday@royalsociety.org or call +44 20 7451 2666.
-All requests for adjustments are made in confidence.
-Any request for an adjustment will not normally be shared with panel members unless it becomes relevant to the selection process itself.
-If we need to share your request with anyone (for example if panel members are required to implement any adjustments during interviews), we will ask for your permission first.
+Support to disabled applicants: The Royal Society welcomes applications from disabled applicants and provides adjustments to ensure that they can participate fully in the selection process.
+If you need an adjustment when accessing the application form, or for any other part of the application process, please contact the Faraday Discovery Fellowships team on faraday@royalsociety.org or call +44 20 7451 2666.
 Adjustments can include but are not limited to:

-- Extension of the deadline; - Additional support to complete the application form; - Receiving the application form in a different format, such as on a Word document;
+- Extension of the deadline - Additional support to complete the application form